JuliaImages/Images.jl/README.md

 - A framework for generic I/O,
   using the magic bytes of the file, is already in place.
 Several custom image formats already employ it.
-- Image writing does not yet support transparency, but works otherwise.
-Reading supports transparency for RGB images.
 - TIFF reading can be found at https://github.com/rephorm/TIFF.jl and should be incorporated.